piyushsh/pcf-study-notes/files/06-Manifests.md

   > - describes the application deployment options
   > - YAML file
-  > - automates subsequent deployments
+  > - Manifests provide consistency and reproducibility, and can help you automate deploying apps
   > - same options as `cf push` command

 - How do you create a manifest?